Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide100.md

 ## **Introduction**

+Welcome, company admin.
 This lab walks you through the steps to get started with provisioning a Database system to run Application Express (APEX).
 In this lab, you will create a Virtual Cloud Network and related resources needed to provision a Database System on Oracle Cloud Infrastructure.
+By the end of this lab, you will have a Database instance up and running, ready for to install Application Express.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.